kohei-s/kotoko-concentration-app/README.md

 ## 5. Core function
   🪄 Personalize game contents with your favorite Japanese characters \
   📖 Add new characters you're about to learn \
+  🗻 Show game records you achieved \
+  🛝 Child friendly design \

   🔎 Search Japanese character in your strongest language e.g. English or German \
-  🗻 Show game records you achieved \
   ❤️ Praise your kids for thier achivements and keep cheering them (feature for parents) \
-  🛝 Child friendly design